Student rights in U.S. higher education: Employment rights

-The 1997 Department of Education and Office of Civil Rights Sexual Harassment Guidelines find also that institutions are liable for incidences wherein the institution was aware or "should have been aware" of sexual harassment and took no immediate action.
+The 1997 Department of Education and Office of Civil Rights Sexual Harassment Guidelines find also that institutions are liable for incidence wherein the institution was aware or "should have been aware" of sexual harassment and took no immediate action.
 The majority of federal court cases involving educational institutions prohibit the maintenance of conditions which allow harassment by other students to continue.